MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

 Note: You should not dispatch custom events in the ``on_load`` function or it will do nothing.
 The event listener storage of MCDR has not been initialized yet

 * Event id: mcdr.plugin_loaded
-* Callback arguments: ServerInterface, prev_module
+* Callback arguments: PluginServerInterface, prev_module
 * Default function name: on_load

 Plugin Unloaded